-How To Optimize Universal App Campaigns
+How To Optimize App Install Campaigns

-With the recent changes to Google Universal App campaigns, it’s now easier than ever to promote an app.
+It’s now easier than ever to promote an app, thanks to Google App Install campaigns.

-These changes have both advantages and disadvantages, depending on your level of comfort.
+This campaign type has both advantages and disadvantages when trying to promote a mobile app.

 The settings and features you have to your advantage in these campaigns are: